mirzafahad/embedded_c_style_guide/style_guide.md

     - public function bodies;
     - then private function bodies.

-- Each source file shall always #include the header file of the same name (e.g., file `adc.c` should `#include “adc.h”`), to allow the compiler to confirm that each public function and its prototype match.
+- Each source file should always #include the header file of the same name (e.g., file `adc.c` should `#include “adc.h”`), to allow the compiler to confirm that each public function and its prototype match.
-- Absolute paths shall not be used in include file names.
+- Absolute paths should not be used in include file names.
-- Each source file shall be free of unused include files.
+- Each source file should be free of unused include files.
-- No source file shall `#include` another source file.
+- No source file should `#include` another source file.

+A source template file is available to download.

 <hr>
 <br>